ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Predictions were evaluated using region-averaged root mean squared error.
 Averaging across regions incentivized models to perform well across the continental U.S., rather than in certain states that were over-represented in the competition dataset (such as California and North Carolina).
 Over 900 submissions across 115 teams were made over the course of the competition.

-## Carrying foward competition models
+## Carrying forward competition models

 Machine learning competitions are excellent for crowd-sourcing top approaches to complex predictive modeling problems.
 Over a short period of time, a large community of solvers tests a broad feature space including possible data sources, model architectures, and model features.
 The result is an [open-source github repository](https://github.com/drivendataorg/tick-tick-bloom) with code from the most effective approaches, trained model weights, and write-ups of winning methods.